Cloud Security Best Practices

 Key Management

 Centralize key management and restrict access to cryptographic material.
-Monitor key usage and rotate keys on a defined schedule.
+Monitor key usage and rotate keys on a defined schedule using secure key management practices.

 Logging, Monitoring, and Detection